jonatasgrosman/findpapers/CONTRIBUTING.md

 make test
 ```

 **Note**: All the tests are executed on our Continuous Integration infrastructure after a commit push.
-MRs can only be merged if the code is formatted properly and all tests are passing.
+PRs can only be merged if the code is formatted properly and all tests are passing.

 ## Linting/verifying your Source Code